markuplint/markuplint/packages/@markuplint/rules/src/case-sensitive-tag-name/README.md

 ---
-title: Tag name case-sensitive
 id: case-sensitive-tag-name
+description: Tag name case-sensitive
 fixable: true
 category: style
 severity: warning
 ---

-# Tag name case-sensitive
+# `case-sensitive-tag-name`

 Warns that the tag name is not in one of uppercase or lowercase letters.
 Unlike HTML, foreign elements (SVG or MathML) are case sensitive, so they are not subject to this rule.